starfishpanda/Self-Updating-Application/README.md

 # 🚀 Self-Updating Application

 This project demonstrates a self-updating application that works across multiple platforms (Windows, Mac, Linux).
-It achieves this through Docker containerization and an update mechanism that verifies and applies new versions seamlessly.
+It achieves this through Docker containerization and an update mechanism that verifies and applies new versions seamlessly and authentically.

 ## ✅ Features